CyberTrainingExercise/Docs/readme.md

 ## Intro to CTXs

-[CTX](terms.md 'Cyber Training Exercise.') is designed to bring the intersection of Cyber and Space to the i5 audience in a real, tangible, and engaging way.
+<abbr title='Cyber Training Exercise'>CTX</abbr> is designed to bring the intersection of Cyber and Space to the i5 audience in a real, tangible, and engaging way.
 Additionally, it is primarily designed for cadets interested in the 17S and 17D career fields.
-As such, every [CTX](terms.md 'Cyber Training Exercise.')
-REQUIRES technical skills in the cyberspace domain to administer and perform properly.
+As such, every <abbr title='Cyber Training Exercise'>CTX</abbr> REQUIRES technical skills in the cyberspace domain to administer and perform properly.

 > Please Note: Cyber Training Exercises REQUIRE technical skills in the cyberspace domain to administer and perform properly.

 This project is being spearheaded through i5, however it is not relegated exclusively towards i5 usage.
 The Space Force, like all military branches, is designed to operate not only with the other branches, but also with foreign partners.
-With this in mind, the [CTX](terms.md 'Cyber Training Exercise.')
-Project is geared towards providing a comprehensive vision to i5 cadets and our partners.
+With this in mind, the <abbr title='Cyber Training Exercise'>CTX</abbr> Project is geared towards providing a comprehensive vision to i5 cadets and our partners.

 To help navigate the growing list of terms in this project, please see [terms.md](terms.md) for a breakdown on what specific terms mean.